Galapagos Islands Tours & Vacations

 Are Galapagos cruises expensive?

 Avalon Waterways may be better known for its European river cruises , but it also sails the Galapagos Islands.
-Avalon sails this region on two ships, the Treasure of the Galapagos and the Delfin III .
-The Delfin III , which also sails the Amazon in Peru, is its newest and most luxurious Galapagos cruise ship.
-The ship has just 22 suites, almost guaranteeing you’ll make new friends along the journey.
-The Treasure of the Galapagos is even smaller, carrying a maximum of 16 guests.
-And while there’s no long list of restaurants on board either ship, there are creative, locally inspired menus featuring seasonal ingredients and lots of vegetarian options.
-On board both ships, you’ll find daily natural history lectures, a team of multilingual naturalists, floor-to-ceiling panoramic windows, and plunge pools.
+The Treasure of the Galapagos is a gorgeous small ship, carrying a maximum of 16 guests.
+And while there’s no long list of restaurants onboard, there are creative, locally inspired menus featuring seasonal ingredients and lots of vegetarian options.
+You’ll also find daily natural history lectures, a team of multilingual naturalists, floor-to-ceiling panoramic windows, and a plunge pool.

 Recommended